Bachelor of ArtsHealth Humanities

 Why earn your degree at Bellarmine?

 In keeping with our reputation for innovation, Bellarmine is the first school in Kentucky to offer an undergraduate degree in health humanities.
-It’s a forward-thinking program, supported by a grant from the National Endowment for the humanities.
+It’s a forward-thinking program supported by a grant from the National Endowment for the Humanities.

-The program employs curriculum designed and taught faculty from many fields across the university, including bioethics, death and dying studies, narrative medicine, creative writing, nursing, health policy and law, and elder care administration.
+The program employs a curriculum designed and taught by faculty from many fields across the university, including bioethics, death and dying studies, narrative medicine, creative writing, nursing, health policy and law, and elder care administration.

 You can’t ignore the human element in healing.
 People get better when you care about them. —Dr. Allan Lansing